 NFL Preseason Betting

-Best NFL Betting Sites 2018
+NFL Betting Sites For Preseason Game

-NFL Betting – Low Wagering Limits
+NFL Preseason Betting – Low Wagering Limits

 A sportsbook’s confidence in their lines is directly related to the wagering limits.
 Their trust in NFL Preseason odds is much smaller in comparison.
 NFL betting sites move their lines to adjust to betting action but would like to do so as little as possible in relation to their opening number.
 Flurries of line movement indicate the original line wasn’t too sharp (or a serious change in information, such as crucial injuries or changing weather) and opens up sportsbooks to steam chasers and arbitrage players.

-Significant Moves Are Common
+Significant Line Moves Are Common

-Barring big changes in information or injuries, it’s very rare that NFL sides and totals move more than 3-4 points in either direction, in particular through critical numbers.
+Barring significant changes in information or injuries, it’s very rare that NFL sides and totals move more than 3-4 points in either direction, in particular through critical numbers.
 3-4 points is a massive line move, and it’s rare for a line to move that much during a week in the regular season.
 This isn’t the case when it comes to NFL preseason betting markets.
 Lines move much more often, and drastic movements on the point spread as large as 6-7 points are relatively common.
 The market is pretty dynamic as a whole.

-Why is this the case?
 Well, there’s a lot more questions about playing time, along with coaching motivations and strategy during the preseason compared to the regular season.
 Think about it, the plan for coaches during the regular season is simply to win the game and utilize the best players on his roster to do so.
 Sure, coaches may want to manage individual players’ reps some weeks, but the general strategy doesn’t change much in the regular season.

 That’s not the case in the preseason.
 The games aren’t relevant in terms of standings and much of the preseason is managing starters’ reps while getting a look at younger guys trying to make the roster.
 Each coach has their philosophy when it comes to playing NFL preseason games.
 Some don’t mind losing if they get the looks at players they may want on the roster, and others take winning these exhibition contests a little more seriously.

 Turning Information Into Betting Profits